Permanent WayOn this page

 |1:16 turnout with high speed curved switch||60 km/h|

 Note that some railbuses and other vehicles are allowed a higher speed than normal on sharp turnouts because of their smaller wheels.
-Several high-speed turnouts are now being installed that allow passage at 40km/h, mostly to speed up passage of freight trains.
 The presence of curves, insufficient cant, etc. can further require reductions in allowed speed.

 Q. What are the dimensions of IR track formations?